 Relevant privacy regulations, including the FDCPA, GLBA, DPPA, and CCPA, protect individuals’ rights to privacy and restrict using their personal information for malicious purposes.
 Compliance with the General Data Protection Regulation (GDPR) is imperative for skip tracing activities involving individuals in the European Union.

-Before accessing personal information, court servers must ensure they have a legitimate purpose.
+Before accessing personal information, process servers that wear badges must ensure they have a legitimate purpose.
 Obtaining appropriate consent may be required, depending on the specific data in question.
 In addition to legal compliance, skip tracers should adhere to ethical guidelines that govern their profession.

 Consequences of Illegal Skip Tracing